newtheatre/history-project/_shows/01_02/educating_rita.md

     name: Phil Pooley
   - role: Photography
     name: David Wills
+title: Educating Rita
 ---

 Educating Rita is about a working class girl's hunger for education.
 She enrols on an Open University course and in doing so meets Frank, her tutor, an alcoholic ex-poet.
 The play in a nutshell is about Rita's metamorphosis.
 She evolves from a life as an unhappily married hairdresser into a confident, education young woman on the cusp.
 The narrative unfolds within the context of her tutorials in whcih a mento/muse relationship springs up between the two characters.
 A comedy to all intents and purposes, Educating Rita remains a modern day Pygmalion with a bitter-sweet edge.